tiagosiebler/gateio-api/README.md

 const PRIVATE_KEY = 'yyy';

 const wsConfig = {
-  key: API_KEY,
+  apiKey: API_KEY,
-  secret: PRIVATE_KEY,
+  apiSecret: PRIVATE_KEY,

   /*
     The following parameters are optional:
   */

-  // defaults to false == testnet.
-Set to true for livenet.
+  // Livenet is used by default, use this to enable testnet:
-  // livenet: true
+  // useTestnet: true

   // how long to wait (in ms) before deciding the connection should be terminated & reconnected
   // pongTimeout: 1000,